-This summer holiday, Gloucestershire County Council is providing vouchers to parents who have signed up to our Holiday Free School Meals (FSM) scheme.
-These vouchers are provided by Gloucestershire County Council as part of its commitment to ‘no child goes hungry’.
-The vouchers are funded through grant funding we have received and is separate to that of the term time free school meals.
+This February half term, Gloucestershire County Council are providing vouchers to eligible families who have signed up to our Holiday Free School Meals (FSM) scheme.
+These vouchers are provided by Gloucestershire County Council as part of our commitment to ‘no child goes hungry’.
+The vouchers are funded through grant funding we have received and they are separate to that of term time free school meals.

 Universal Infant Free School Meals

 Following the Department for Education's recent review of school food, the government has decided that from 1st September all pupils in KS1 – Reception, Year 1 and Year 2 will be entitled to have a free school meal at lunchtime.
 This offer does not depend on your household income or whether you receive any benefits – every child in these classes is eligible to take up the offer.

 In a trial, it was found that pupils who ate a high quality school lunch achieved better academically than those who did not.
 They were also more likely to eat healthier foods such as vegetables at lunchtime instead of less healthy foods such as crisps.